iamshubh29/Credit_Card_Fraud_Detection/README.md

 - `pandas`
 - `scikit-learn`
 ## Results
-The Logistic Regression model achieves a high accuracy of 95.17% on the training data and 92.89% on the test data.
+The Logistic Regression model achieves a high accuracy 92.89% on the test data.
 These results suggest the model is effective in detecting fraudulent transactions, even with a highly imbalanced dataset.